mcbookshelf/bookshelf/docs/modules/hitbox.md

 A fully user-defined hitbox:

-- Set exact `width`, `height`, and optional `depth`.
+- Set exact `width`, `height`, and optional `depth`
-- Works on entities with no native hitbox (e.g. display entities).
+- Works on entities with no native hitbox (e.g. display entities)
-- Independent from Minecraft's internal hitbox system.
+- Independent from Minecraft's internal hitbox system
 - Only applies to the base entity.
-When used with modules that process entity stacks, only the base entity's hitbox is considered, passengers are ignored.
+When used with modules that process entity stacks, only the base entity's hitbox is considered, passengers are ignored
-- Slight performance cost, avoid overuse in the same area.
+- Slight performance cost, avoid using too many of them in the same area

 ➔ Set using [#bs.hitbox:set_entity](#set-entity)